alexwlchan/alexwlchan.net/src/_articles/2023/2023-10-20-hyperfocus-and-hobbies.md

 ---
-layout: post
+layout: article
 date: 2023-10-20 09:16:15 +00:00
 title: Hyperfocus and hobbies
 summary: The power of ADHD-associated hyperfocus and how I’ve become wary of feeding it too often.
-tags:
+topics:
-  - personal
+  - Personal thoughts
-  - cross-stitch
+  - Art and creativity
-  - wellcome collection
+  - Wellcome Collection
 link: https://wellcomecollection.org/articles/ZRrH3RIAACIAALP5
 colors:
   index_light: "#9e2d2e"
   index_dark:  "#d7a102"
 index:
   feature: true
-old_syntax_highlighting: true
 ---

 One of the last things I did at Wellcome Collection was writing a story about hyperfocus and how it affects my cross-stitch.